-The NVIDIA DGX Workstation is a high-performance AI workstation that enables your Data Science team to get started quickly with the power of a data center in your office.
-With 4 NVIDIA V100 32GB GPUs and NVIDIA Docker preloaded, there is plenty of computing power to allow multiple users to run their most challenging AI training projects.
-Additionally, the DGX Workstation allows you to download preconfigured and optimized Docker containers from the NVIDIA GPU Cloud to further decrease the time it takes to get started.
-Our customers use their DGX Workstations for projects involving Natural Language Processing, classification with algorithms such as XGBoost, image analysis of x-rays and MRIs, and predictive analytics.
+The Nvidia DGX Station is a high-performance AI workstation that enables your Data Science team to get started quickly with the power of a data center in your office.
+With 4 Nvidia V100 32GB GPUs and Nvidia Docker preloaded, there is plenty of computing power to allow multiple users to run their most challenging AI training projects.
+Additionally, the DGX Station allows you to download preconfigured and optimized Docker containers from the Nvidia GPU Cloud (NGC) to further decrease the time it takes to get started.
+Our customers use their DGX Stations for projects involving Natural Language Processing (NLP), classification with algorithms such as XGBoost, image analysis of x-rays and MRIs, and predictive analytics.

-The setup for the DGX Workstation (DGX-WS) is a quick process, typically less than 30 minutes from power on until your first nvidia-docker run command.
+The setup for the DGX Station (DGX-S) is a quick process, typically less than 30 minutes from power on until your first nvidia-docker run command.
 As you do your install, here are a few tips that can ensure the process is as smooth as possible.
-These tips come from our experience with installing and configuring DGX-WS.
+These tips come from our experience with installing and configuring DGX-S.

-2. Sometimes the DGX-WS will ship with nvidia-docker v1.
+2. Sometimes the DGX-S will ship with nvidia-docker v1.
 If so, it needs to be upgraded to nvidia-docker v2.
 You can check you nvidia-docker version using:

 3. One of the most “creative” errors that can occur is this.
 It can happen when trying to pull new docker containers from NGC:

-4. Finally, make sure you remove the piece of foam that is inside the DGX-WS that keeps the GPUs from moving during shipping.
+4. Finally, make sure you remove the piece of foam that is inside the DGX-S that keeps the GPUs from moving during shipping.
 It’s easy to overlook this step!

 If you have any questions, I'd love to answer them.
 Be sure to follow me on Twitter (@pacejohn) and on LinkedIn (https://www.linkedin.com/in/john-pace-phd-20b87070/).